Efficiency of Self-Adjusting Heaps: Lazy self-adjusting heaps

 \section{Lazy self-adjusting heaps}

 We have analyzed the eager (tree) versions of multipass pairing heaps, slim heaps, and smooth heaps.
 The same bounds hold for the lazy (forest) versions of these data structures.
-As described at the end of Section~\ref{S:canonical-framework}, these versions maintain a heap as a set of trees rather than just a single tree, represented by a circular list of roots and accessed by a root of minimum key, the min-root.
-Insertions, melds and decrease-keys do not do links; instead, an insert makes the new node into a one-node tree and adds it to the root list, a meld catenates the roots lists of the two heaps, and a decrease-key of a non-root $w$ cuts $w$ from its parent and adds $w$ to the root list.
+As described at the end of Section~\ref{S:canonical-framework}, these versions maintain a heap as a set of trees rather than just a single tree, represented by a circular list of roots and accessed by a root of minimum key, the \emph{min-root}.
+Insertions, melds, and decrease-keys do not do links; instead, an insert makes the new node into a one-node tree and adds it to the root list, a meld catenates the root lists of the two heaps, and a decrease-key of a child node $w$ cuts $w$ from its parent and adds $w$ to the root list.
 In each case, the operation updates the min-root.
-A delete-min deletes the min-root and catenates the list of its children, now the \emph{new roots}, with the list of original roots other than the min-root, the \emph{old roots}.
+A delete-min deletes the min-root and catenates the list of its children with the root list, making its children into \emph{new roots}.
+The other roots, which were already roots before the min-root was deleted, are \emph{old roots}.
 It then proceeds to link the roots using the appropriate linking method until one root remains.

-In discussing the lazy versions, we shall assume that the list of old roots is a delete-min is added to the \emph{front} of the list of new roots, so that all the old roots precede all the new roots before any links occur.
-Equivalently, we maintain the min-root as the rightmost root on the root list; when a delete-min occurs, the list of new roots replaces the deleted min-root.
+In discussing the lazy versions, we shall assume that the list of old roots in a delete-min is added to the \emph{front} of the list of new roots, so that all the old roots precede all the new roots before any links occur.
+Equivalently, we maintain the min-root as the rightmost root on the root list, and when a delete-min occurs the list of new roots replaces the deleted min-root.
 In a smooth heap, we define each old root to be a left root.